dinhquan/Swinet/README.md

 ### CocoaPods

 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
-For usage and installation instructions, visit their website.
 To integrate Swinet into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'Swinet', '~> 1.0.0'